 See the section "Using Published Material" if any portion of the doctoral dissertation or master's thesis was co-authored, published, has been submitted for publication, or is being prepared for publication.
 A paragraph acknowledging all co-authors and publishers is required in the acknowledgements page and as the last paragraph of text at the end of each respective chapter.
-Permission letters from the committee chair and all co-authors must be submitted electronically to the Division of Graduate Education, preferably prior to or at the student's preliminary formatting appointment, but by the final document review.
+Permission letters from the committee chair and all co-authors must be submitted electronically to the Division of Graduate Education by the time the "Final Degree Checklist" is submitted via the Kuali "File for Doctoral/Master's (Thesis) Degree Form" (see Degree Completion for details).
 Submit permission letters electronically via the Kuali submission form.
 Instructions on the submission process are found here.